wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 UIAccessibility.post(notification: .layoutChanged, argument: snackBarView)
 ```

-This notifies VoiceOver that a new view, `snackBarView`, has appeared and it should _select_ it.
+This notifies VoiceOver that a new view, `snackBarView`, has appeared and it should move the _focus_ to it.
 VoiceOver will then read its derived `accessibilityLabel`.

-Once the element disappears, we should send another notification but with a `nil` argument.
-This makes VoiceOver immediately select a different element on the screen.
+Once the element disappears, you should send another notification but with a `nil` argument.
+This makes VoiceOver immediately move the focus to a different element on the screen.

 ```swift
 UIAccessibility.post(notification: .layoutChanged, argument: nil)